Vusal Isgandarli

-Vusal Mahmud oglu Isgandarli (Vüsal Mahmud oğlu İsgəndərli; born 3 November 1995) is an Azerbaijani professional footballer who plays as a midfielder for Partizani in Kategoria Superiore.
+Vusal Mahmud oglu Isgandarli (Vüsal Mahmud oğlu İsgəndərli; born 3 November 1995) is an Azerbaijani professional footballer who plays as a midfielder for Malisheva in the Football Superleague of Kosovo.

 Career

 Club

 On 8 January 2019, Isgandarli signed for Keşla FK from Zira FK.

+After playing in Turkey for Keçiörengücü and Boluspor, in Azerbadjan again for Sumgayit and in Albania for Egnatia and Partizani, he joined Football Superleague of Kosovo club Malisheva on 30 June 2026.

 International

 Isgandarli made his international debut for Azerbaijan on 19 November 2019 in a UEFA Euro 2020 qualifying match against Slovakia.
+He scored his first international goal on 27 March 2026 in the FIFA Series 6–1 win against Saint Lucia.